Time Waits Not

 One day, I looked in the mirror and I was old.
 I was not ancient, but I was old.
 I looked at my husband, and he was old, not ancient, but old.
 I wonder sometimes how this happened.
 Where did the years go?
 I always thought I had all the time in the world before growing old.
 I was wrong.
 As I said, I'm not ancient.
 I'm 66 years old, and 70 looms on the horizon.
 I have found that age has many good things to offer.
 I asked myself earlier today if I could go back and be 30 again, would I?
 I don't think so.
 If I could go back and retain the knowledge I've gained about life, yes, I'd jump at the chance to have my young body and face back.
 Other than that, there is nothing I long for of youth.

-Unlike many my age, I still work, not out of particularly wanting to, but because I need to.
-I made some bad decisions and kept a business open far too long after Katrina, losing money each year.
-Now I'm paying the price by working to pay off that debt.
-It's okay, though.
+Unlike many my age, I still work.
+It allows us to have a better life.
 There's a saying that the path to happiness is not doing the things you love, but loving the things you have to do.
 I have made my peace with my work.
 I work at home, and that makes it easier.
-I have a desk but often end up on the couch with my laptop and my cat, General Lee, by my side.
+I have a desk but often end up on the couch with my laptop and my cat Lucy by my side.
 My work is sporadic and when it comes, it has to be done.
 And that's okay too.
 Luckily, around Christmas and New Year's, it tends to slow down every year and I get to enjoy the holidays.

 Sitting on my couch or at my desk alone in my house has given me time for introspection when I'm taking a break or between depositions.
 Looking out the windows in my den, I realize that when I was younger, I never noticed the trees or the sky.
 They were just there.
 Now I find all sorts of cool formations in the clouds and love watching the leaves on the trees blow in windy weather and the limbs bend when it storms or just watching them standing tall and majestic in the sunlight.
 There is a red-tailed hawk that visits the tree right outside one of my windows and a Mississippi kite that swoops past occasionally.
 These are things that have gained value since I've gotten older.